c-degni/algo-vis/README.md

 1. Create controller in `api/controllers/`
 1. Add React visualizer in `components/visualizers/`

-If you add a new data structure/algorithm, please consider adding a preset of operations for said data structure/algorithm so that users can have a base visualization to start with.
+If you add a new DSA, please consider adding a preset of operations for said DSA so that users can have a base visualization to start with.
 THAT WOULD BE HEAVILY APPRECIATED :pray:!

 Currently no algorithms have been implemented but they follow a similar structure to that of data structures.
 Certain routes will have to be added etc. but many things may already be done and commented out :wink:.